The history of the name Egard begins with the Anglo-Saxon

 The English language only became standardized in the last few centuries; therefore, spelling variations

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Egard has been recorded under many different variations, including Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.

 Early Notables of the Egard family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Egard Notables in all our PDF Extended History products and printed products wherever possible.
+family.
+He...
+Another 44 words (3 lines of text) are included under the topic Early Egard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Egard family to Ireland